arthurnamz/Divtag-organisation-APIs/readme.md

 ## About Divtag-organisation-APIs
 - clone the repository
--  navigate
+-  navigate to the project folder
 - run composer update or composer install
-- 3.For Database, run migrate command. php artisan migrate
+- For Database, run migrate command. php artisan migrate
+- API endpoints, navigate to routes folder, api.php

 ## About Laravel